How to Create Reports with Power BI Service

 • Depending on permissions, recipients can share the reports with others.

-• You will need a Power BI Pro license to share your reports.
+• You will need a Power BI Pro license to publish reports.
 Recipients will also need a license to view the content.

 BrightWork 365 and Power BI

-BrightWork 365 is built on Power Apps and leverages Power BI and Power Automate as follows:
+BrightWork 365 is built on Power Platform and uses Power BI and Power Automate as follows:

-See how BrightWork 365 combines the best of Microsoft 365 with proven project and portfolio management processes.
+Experience how BrightWork 365 combines Microsoft 365 with proven project and portfolio management processes.

 Watch the BrightWork 365 Video Tour.